realthunder/asm3-wiki/Concepts.md

 times into the scene graph, meaning that the object actually exists simultaneously in multiple coordinate systems.
 This has a somewhat unexpected side effect.
 When an object is added to an assembly with some placement, the object is seemingly jumping into a new place.
-This is excepted, because the object enters a new coordinate system, and it seems to have the same behavior as `App::Part`.
+This is expected, because the object enters a new coordinate system, and it seems to have the same behavior as `App::Part`.
 But what actually happened is that the original object inside the global coordinate system is simply made invisible before adding to the